awakmu/Amaca/README.md

     $ cd Amaca
     $ make

-You can also copy-paste the `amaca.{c,h}` files inside your project and use a custom Mkaefile to build it.
+You can also copy-paste the `src/amaca.{c,h}` files inside your project and use a custom Makefile to build it.

 ## COPYRIGHT